qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/intro.rst

   # provider and layer registries from memory
   qgs.exitQgis()

-First we import the :mod:`qgis.core` module and configure the prefix path.
+First we import the :pyqgis:`qgis.core <core>` module and configure the prefix path.
 The prefix path is the location where QGIS is installed on your system.
 It is configured in the script by calling the :meth:`setPrefixPath <qgis.core.QgsApplication.setPrefixPath>` method.